I am looking for a natural way to get rid of clover in the lawn. There is a lot of clover.

-Don't get rid of the clover.
+I have 3 solutions, all rethinking the problem.
+First, don't get rid of the clover.
 It's a legume, and is normally there as part of a grass stand, keeping your soil fertile.
-You'll learn to love it.

 I am having lawn trouble and I'm at my wits end.
 I did the weed and feed thing in the early spring and now the clover and it's pretty purple flowers are taking over.
 Any help getting rid of it is greatly appreciated.

 Clover is great for enriching your soil.
 Just keep mowing it with the grass and as the soil gets better, the clover will die out.
 Weed killers are doing genetic damage to frogs so it may be doing damage to us also.

 1/2 cup liquid dishwashing soap (don't use anti-bacterial soap!)

 1/2 cup mouthwash

 1/2 cup household ammonia